31 Sights in Würzburg, Germany (with Map and Images)

 The Museum im Kulturspeicher in Würzburg displays art from the 19th century to the present.
 It is located in a converted river-side warehouse since 2002.
 After the previous director Marlene Lauter retired after nearly 30 years of service, the art historian Luisa Heese took over as director of the museum on September 1, 2020

-The Frankonia Fountain is a monumental fountain on the residence square in Würzburg.
-It was created in 1894 by architect Gabriel von Seidl and by sculptor Ferdinand von Miller in the style of the Neubaroque for the Prince Regent Luitpold von Bavaria.
+The Frankonia Fountain is a monumental fountain on the Residenzplatz in Würzburg, Germany.
+It was created in 1894 by the architect Gabriel von Seidl and the sculptor Ferdinand von Miller in the neo-baroque style for the Prince Regent Luitpold of Bavaria.

 The Botanischer Garten der Universität Würzburg is a botanical garden maintained by the University of Würzburg.
 It is located at Julius-von-Sachs-Platz 4, Würzburg, Bavaria, Germany, and open daily; admission is free.